Falyrion/AdvancedArmorStands/README.md

 <a name="depencies"></a>
 # Dependencies

-This plugin was made for Spigot v.1.17.x.
+This plugin was made for Spigot v.1.17 and later versions.

 <a name="commands"></a>
 # Commands and Permissions